-Like the amusing and yet enduring stereotype of all traditional 19th century lawyers, smoking away in mahogany-panelled libraries while their monocles fall into their whiskey, we can start from the Latin.
-Stemming from pro bono publico, ‘for the public good’, legal pro bono work involves lawyers and law students volunteering time to help people who need it.
-This could be because they cannot afford legal assistance, because they need support navigating the legal system, or simply because they have little awareness of the law and you can help teach them.
+Stemming from pro bono publico, ‘for the public good’, pro bono work involves lawyers and law students volunteering time to help people who need it.
+This could be because they cannot afford legal assistance, because they need support navigating the legal system, or simply because they have little awareness of the law.

-Pro bono work comes in all shapes and sizes.
-Think of a worthy cause and there will almost certainly be an organisation that would welcome pro bono volunteers fighting to improve society within that sphere.
-From helping victims of domestic abuse write witness statements to guiding a litigant-in-person around a court building, and from representing clients in tribunals yourself to drafting responses to government consultations, there are more pro bono opportunities than you can shake a stick at.
+From helping victims of domestic abuse write witness statements to guiding a litigant-in-person around a court building, and representing clients in tribunals yourself to drafting responses to government consultations, there are more pro bono opportunities than you can shake a stick at.

-Non-legally trained people (and, frankly, many lawyers too) find it incredibly difficult to grapple with the arcane traditions and obscure procedural obstacles that make up the UK legal system.
-These difficulties are exacerbated for the poor or otherwise disadvantaged who can rarely secure legal advice, let alone good legal advice.
+Non-legally trained individuals find it incredibly difficult to grapple with the ins and outs of the UK legal system.
+These difficulties are exacerbated for the poor or otherwise disadvantaged who find it harder to secure legal advice, let alone good legal advice.

-In sum: every law student should do pro bono!
+To summarise: every law student should do pro bono work!

 Any even vaguely law-focused activity under the sun seems to have a pro bono organisation or charity stepping in and making a difference.
-There are hundreds of organisations in the capital that need volunteers with legal skills.
-Some have certain requirements, e.g. volunteers must be a LPC/BPTC student, or must be DBS qualified.
+There are hundreds of organisations in the UK that need volunteers with legal skills.
+Some have certain requirements, for example volunteers must be a LPC/BPTC student, or must be DBS qualified.
 Many, if not most, do not.
-All are fantastic, with some more fantastic than others.
-The below are simply a handful that are operating out of London as of October 2017.
-Please do go and find others.
+Read on to find out some organisations operating out of London.

 Amicus is a non-profit which helps secure equal access to justice for those facing the death penalty in the USA.
 It provides prisoners with legal representation and raises awareness of potential abuses of defendants’ rights.
 It offers volunteering internships for law student and lawyers beginning their careers.
 Some interns operate out of the London office, researching cases, drafting paperwork, and liaising with USA-based lawyers.